silug/bash-101/Intro/survey.md

    6mo1 -> Around six months
    1yr1 -> About a year
    2yr1 -> Two years or so
-   more1 -> Long enough to really appreciate it's growth }
+   more1 -> Long enough to really appreciate its growth }

 ---